fatyogi/epever-upower-tracer/README.md

 Python modules
 --------------
-Install minimalmodbus first:
+Install required modules first:
-`pip install minimalmodbus`
+`pip3 install -r requirements.txt`

 `SolarTracer.py` is the module to communicate with Tracer AN/BN controller `UPower.py` is for communication with UPower inverters